Context-Aware Mixup for Domain Adaptive Semantic Segmentation: Conclusion

 \begin{IEEEbiography}[{ }]{Zhengyang Feng} is currently pursuing his M.Sc. degree in the Department of Computer Science and Engineering, Shanghai Jiao Tong University.
 Before that, he received a B.E. degree in information security from Harbin Institute of Technology, Weihai, China, in 2020.
 His current research interests focus on pattern recognition with limited human supervision. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Qiqi Gu} received a B.E. degree in Shanghai Jiao Tong University in 2015 and is now a second-year master student in Department of Computer Science and Engineering, Shanghai Jiao Tong University.
+\begin{IEEEbiography}[{ }]{Qiqi Gu} received a MA.Eng. degree in Department of Computer Science and Engineering, Shanghai Jiao Tong University, in 2022.
 Her current research interests focus on domain adaptation of object detection and semantic segmentation. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jiangmiao Pang} is currently a Postdoctoral Research Fellow at Multimedia Laboratory, the Chinese University of Hong Kong.
-He obtained his Ph.D. degree from Zhejiang University in 2021.
+\begin{IEEEbiography}[{ }]{Jiangmiao Pang} is currently a research scientist at Shanghai AI Laboratory.
+He obtained his Ph.D. degree from Zhejiang University in 2021, and did his postdoc at MMLab, The Chinese University of Hongkong, afterwards.
 His research interests include computer vision and robotics, especially their applications in autonomous driving. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Guangliang Cheng} is currently a Senior Research Manager in SenseTime.
 Before that, he was a Postdoc researcher in the Institute of Remote Sensing and Digital Earth, Chinese Academy of Sciences, China, and he received his Ph.D. degree with national laboratory of pattern recognition (NLPR) from the Institute of Automation, Chinese Academy of Sciences, Beijing.
 His research interests include autonomous driving, scene understanding, domain adaptation and remote sensing image processing. \end{IEEEbiography}